telerik/ajax-docs/getting-started/installation/technical-information.md

 You can find the releases that introduce  builds created against the various .NET versions on this page [.NET Support](https://www.telerik.com/aspnet-ajax/tech-sheets/net-support).

-## End of .NET Framework 3.5 and 4.0-4.6.1 Support for Telerik UI for ASP.NET AJAX
+## End of Support for .NET Framework in Telerik UI for ASP.NET AJAX

+### Discontinued .NET versions:

+- .NET Framework 3.5
+- .NET Framework 4.0
+- .NET Framework 4.5
+- .NET Framework 4.6
+- .NET Framework 4.6.1

+### Supported .NET versions

+- .NET Framework 4.6.2
+- .NET Framework 4.7
+- .NET Framework 4.7.1
+- .NET Framework 4.7.2
+- .NET Framework 4.8
+- .NET Framework 4.8.1

 ### Timeline of Support Changes:
 - **R1 2023 SP2 (March 23, 2023):** This is the final release that includes support and assemblies for .NET Framework 3.5 and 4.0.
 If your projects depend on these versions, consider upgrading to continue receiving support and new features.